Marriage

 Change Name After Marriage In The Philippines

-After the stress and bliss of wedding preps and the wedding day itself comes a new challenge for the new missus: how to change name after marriage.
-In the Philippines (and many other countries), it's not required to change your maiden name.
+After the stress and bliss of wedding preps and the wedding day, the new missus often faces a practical question: how to change her name after marriage?
+In the Philippines (and many other countries), changing one's maiden name is not required.

-I want to write about how I changed my last name after marriage because I know it could be confusing and overwhelming without guidance.
+If you plan to, I want to share my experience because I know it could feel confusing and overwhelming without guidance.

 It's really not.